Ricks-Lab/ups-utils/README.md

 There are currently 3 possible ways of installing *rickslab-ups-utils*.
 These are summarized in order of preference as:

 * Debian Package - This will install a Debian package file from my public server.
 It is signed and verified with my GPG key.
 This will be installed as root and can be removed and updated with apt tools.
 * PyPI - Uses the Python Package Index as the source.
-This should work on systems other than Debian based but I have ony verified Ubuntu.
-Feel free to report any issues and I will work them out to support other distros.
+This should work on systems other than Debian based, but I have ony verified Ubuntu.
+Feel free to report any issues, and I will work them out to support other distros.
 * Repository - You can always clone the repository and run that version.
 This is useful if you want to contribute to the project.

 ### Debian Package Installation